kodi-community-addons/script.skin.helper.service/README.md

 Skin.SetString(SkinHelper.AllMoviesBackground.EnableWallImages, 10)

-And to get e.g. fanart image 5 from the collection: Window(Home).Property(SkinHelper.AllMoviesBackground.Wall.5)
+And to get e.g. fanart image 5 from the collection: SkinHelper.AllMoviesBackground.Wall.5)

-Or the poster: Window(Home).Property(SkinHelper.AllMoviesBackground.Wall.5.Poster)
+Or the poster: SkinHelper.AllMoviesBackground.Wall.5.Poster)

 Or to get the images for one of the plex smart shortcuts:
-Skin.SetString(plexbmc.0.image.EnableWallImages, 10)  --> enable it for 10 images
+Skin.SetString(plexbmc.0.image.EnableWallImages, 10  --> enable it for 10 images

-And to get for example the first fanart image of the collection: Window(Home).Property(plexbmc.0.image.Wall.0)
+And to get for example the first fanart image of the collection: plexbmc.0.image.Wall.0)

 Last example, get the images for playlists (smart shortcuts for playlists should be enabled!)

-Skin.SetString(playlist.0.image.EnableWallImages, 10)  --> enable it for the first playlist and we want 10 images
+Skin.SetString(playlist.0.image.EnableWallImages, 10  --> enable it for the first playlist and we want 10 images

-And to get for example the second fanart image of the collection: Window(Home).Property(playlist.0.image.Wall.1)
+And to get for example the second fanart image of the collection: playlist.0.image.Wall.1)

-The dynamic backgrounds for the smartshortcuts (e.g. playlist.X.image) should be set individually.
+The dynamic backgrounds for the smartshortcuts (e.g. playlist.X.image should be set individually.

 It should be pretty safe if you just enable them for all available options, the script checks if the smartshortcuts actually exists.